jsverify/jsverify/examples/set-cover/README.md

 This sounds quite suspicios, but indeed `[[3, 4, 1], [0, 2]]` is more optimal solution than all three sets, as returned by `better`!

 So there is still room to improve.
-One can define `evenbetter` solver!
+One can define a `evenbetter` solver!
 Yet, the problem is proven to be **NP-complete**, so don't try to much.